logzio/logz-docs/_source/logzio_collections/_prometheus-sources/z_metricbeat.md

   - yberlinger
 shipping-tags:
   - metricbeat
-order: 50
+order: 150
 ---

-If your metrics account was created before the Prometheus GA (mid-March 2021), click [here for the Metricbeat documentation.](https://docs.logz.io/shipping/#metrics-sources)
+#### If your metrics account was created before the Prometheus GA (mid-March 2021), click [here for the Metricbeat documentation.](https://docs.logz.io/shipping/#metrics-sources)
-{:.info-box.note}